 Gmail Labels vs. folders

-Similar to folders you can use with other email clients, you can create a label in Gmail to organize your inbox by grouping together relevant emails.
+Similar to folders you can use with other email clients, you can create a label in Gmail to group together relevant emails.
 But unlike email folders, you can add multiple labels to one email for extra flexibility.
-Indeed, an email can be part of multiple projects and workflows, right?
+Because an email can be part of multiple workflows, right?